simonZweimueller/digital-signage-overlay/connectToXibo.md

 ### Windows

-In "Session" write fill in the same data as followed:
+In "Session" fill in the same data as followed:

 ![putty1](/img/putty1.PNG)